w3c/wot/plugfest/2018-sept-online/README.md

 ## Services

 * WIP: OAuth2 authorization server (McCool)
-   - maybe also distribute VPN keys
-   - supported by Intel
-   - Plan A is everyone should have an internet-visible service with authentication
-   - VPN is just for emulating a local network for testing
 * Thing Directory (version 0.9.0) local to vlan2: http://10.8.2.3:8080

 ## Target Features